 Where Can You Start?

 Duplicate games are held daily (often both afternoons and evenings) in every big in the U.S. and Canada.
 Even small towns and sites in Mexico and Bermuda have weekly or bi-weekly sessions.
 You may start in either an open or a novice game, at a club or at a tournament.
 A novice game (meaning new to duplicate, not necessarily new to bridge) is clearly preferable.
-The Bridge Center of Austin offers novice games every day of the week.
+The Bridge Center of Austin offers novice games several days of the week.

 Most novice games have a 20-minute mini-lesson prior to game time.
 Partners are often available.
 Here you will find time to brush up on your game and learn modern bidding strategy with other newcomers.
 You will make friends and find partners while you increase your playing speed and skills.